 Here’s our pick of what to eat on whichever of these captivating Greek islands you find yourself…

 Crete is Greece’s biggest island and its status as a foodie haven is rock solid.
-Lamb is a staple dish, and Cretans typically roast it in olive oil and oregano, with a generous twist of lemon.
-You’ll also find lamb broth used as a meaty stock in ‘gamopilafo’ – a creamy rice dish often served at celebrations.
+Lamb is a staple dish, and Cretans typically roast it in olive oil and oregano, with a generous helping of lemon juice.
+You’ll also find lamb broth used as a meaty stock in gamopilafo – a creamy rice dish often served at celebrations.
 Cretan goats’ milk cheeses are renowned too, with most villages having their own variety.
-Try ‘graviera’, a delicious hard cheese, or herby feta – typically served alongside the fattest, juiciest olives, or stuffed in spicy bell peppers.
-Cheese pies – ‘kaltsounia’ – are a popular treat, too, especially when finished off with local honey.
+Try graviera, a delicious hard cheese, or herby feta cheese, which is typically served alongside juicy olives, or stuffed in spicy bell peppers.
+Cheese pies – kaltsounia – are a popular treat, too, especially when finished off with local honey.

 A jewel in the Ionian sea, Corfu is one of the larger Greek islands, and it has a varied eating scene to match.
-Just as it is all over Greece, ‘souvlaki’ is a big deal here, and you’ll find these meaty skewers wherever you go.
+Souvlaki is a big deal here, and you’ll find these meaty skewers wherever you go.
 Pork and lamb are most popular, but you’ll often find versions crammed with veggies too.

-Another must-eat in Corfu is ‘sofrito’ – tender beef or veal cooked in garlic, parsley and wine.
-Then there’s ‘stifado’ a meaty stew with baby onions and tomatoes, which is mopped up with chunky bread.
+Another must-eat in Corfu is sofrito – tender beef or veal cooked in garlic, parsley and wine, and served with a Greek salad.
+Then there’s stifado, a meaty stew made with red wine, baby onions and tomatoes, which is mopped up with chunky bread.
 You might encounter the local fish soup too, which sometimes packs a spicy punch.

-If you’re searching for a hotel with a strong foodie set-up, check out the adults-only Sensimar Grand Mediterraneo Resort and Spa by Atlantica, which wins rave reviews for its culinary offering.
-Vertigo restaurant offers gourmet dining on a stunning cliffside, while beachfront option Kulinarium wows with its Greek fusion food.
+If you’re searching for a hotel with a strong foodie set-up, check out the adults-only TUI BLUE Atlantica Grand Mediterraneo Resort, which gets excellent reviews for its culinary offering.
+The hotel’s al fresco restaurant, Vertigo, offers gourmet dining with postcard-worthy vistas thanks to its cliffside position, while beachfront option Kulinarium wows with its Greek fusion food.

-What Santorini lacks in size, it more than makes up for in food.
-The chic little Aegean island has carved out its own kind of cuisine, with specialities including ‘domatokefedes’ – small parcels of deep-fried feta (or ‘chloro’ as it’s known here) with cherry tomatoes and a minty tang which will have you reaching for seconds.
-Fava beans grow in plentiful supply here too, and Santorini folk love to serve them mashed up with onion, olives, butter and a sprinkle of paprika.
+This chic little Aegean island has carved out its own kind of cuisine, with specialities including domatokefedes.
+These small parcels of deep-fried feta with cherry tomatoes and a minty tang which will have you reaching for seconds.
+Fava beans grow in plentiful supply here too, and locals love to serve them mashed up with onion, olives, butter and a sprinkle of paprika.

-Rapidly gaining momentum is Santorini’s reputation as a quality wine producer.
+Santorini’s also carving out a reputation as a quality wine producer.
 One of the most popular tipples is Assirtiko, a dry, citrussy white number that’s a superb match for both meat and fish dishes.
 If red grapes are more your bag, try Mavrotragano, another local vine which produces rich redcurrant flavours.
 If you’re interested in wines, don’t miss the Boutari winery, one of the most highly prized estates on the island.

+Rhodes is the most visited island in the country, so there’s been plenty of opportunities to fine-tune all those famous Greek recipes.
 Meze is hugely popular here, and you’ll find an overwhelming choice at tavernas across the isle.
-‘Pitaroudia’ is one famed dish, made by frying up chickpeas, potato, onions and mint.
-Featuring on any decent meze menu, ‘dolmades’ perfectly sum up the freshness of Greek food – and you’ll find a diverse range of fillings stuffed into these rolled cabbage leaves.
+Pitaroudia is one well-known dish, made by frying up chickpeas, potato, onions and mint.
+Then there’s dolmades, which perfectly sums up the freshness of Greek food – and you’ll find a diverse range of fillings stuffed into these rolled cabbage leaves.
 Minced meat, aubergine, peppers, tomatoes are often the starring ingredients, and on Rhodes they’re often accompanied with an egg and lemon sauce.

 Wild asparagus grows in abundance too, and the excellent local Rhodian honey is said to have healing properties.
 Meanwhile, seafood fans can tuck into a bounty of octopus, while lots of restaurants serve up fresh fish marinated in oil, vinegar and rosemary.

-Also known as Zakynthos, the beautiful island of Zante blends lush, green landscape with rocky coves and vibrant resorts.
-Its inhabitants are proud of their signature dish, a rabbit concoction called ‘spetsofai.’
+The beautiful island of Zante blends a flower-filled, green landscape with rocky coves and vibrant resorts.
+Its inhabitants are proud of their signature dish, a rabbit concoction called spetsofai.
 Although not to everyone’s taste, the meat is stuffed with creamy cheese and cooked in red wine and herbs.

 Author: Ali Jacobs